 After-tax returns were calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
-Actual after-tax returns depend on an investor's tax situation and may differ from those shown, and after-tax returns shown are not relevant to investors who hold shares of the Fund through tax-deferred accounts, such as 401(k) plans or individual retirement accounts (IRAs).
-After tax returns for the share classes which are not presented will vary from the after-tax returns of Class I shares.
+Actual after-tax returns depend on an investor's tax situation and may differ from those shown, and after-tax returns shown are not relevant to investors who hold shares of the Fund through tax-deferred arrangements, such as 401(k) plans or Individual Retirement Accounts (IRAs).
+After tax returns for Class A shares will vary from Class I shares.